 The U.S. federal income tax treatment of a redemption of Class A ordinary shares will depend on whether the redemption qualifies as a sale of such Class A ordinary shares under Section 302(a) of the Internal Revenue Code of 1986, as amended (the "Code"), which will depend largely on the total number of our shares treated as held by the shareholder electing to redeem Class A ordinary shares (including any shares constructively owned by the holder as a result of owning private placement warrants or public warrants or otherwise) relative to all of our shares outstanding both before and after the redemption.
 If such redemption is not treated as a sale of Class A ordinary shares for U.S. federal income tax purposes, the redemption will instead be treated as a corporate distribution of cash from us.
-For more information about the U.S. federal income tax treatment of the redemption of Class A ordinary shares, see the sections entitled "Taxation-Material United States Federal Income Tax Considerations-U.S. Holders," as applicable.
+For more information about the U.S. federal income tax treatment of the redemption of Class A ordinary shares, see the sections entitled "Taxation-Material United States Federal Income Tax Considerations-U.S. Holders-Redemption or Repurchase of Class A Ordinary Shares" or "Taxation-Material United States Federal Income Tax Considerations-Non-U.S. Holders," as applicable.